vi-u/12-Input-Flask-Form/README.md

 # Input-Flask-Form
 >>>>    Basic Flask Form to Collect Input Data

-Create folder  called "flaskForm"

-$ mkdir flskForm
-$ cd flaskForm

-Get URL of current depo in
-Code > Clole > HTTPS

-and install it in your directory
+Install this repository in your local directory and "cd" to ""

   $ git clone

   $ ls
   $ cd

-create file flaskF.py and add code for server in Flask

-$ nano flskF.py

-create folder templates and
-$ mkdir templates

-$cd/templates
-create file form.html and ad code go utilise get method

-create file data.html and add code to retrieve the date (post method)

-get back to root at
-$ cd ..

 and run flaskF.py
   $ python flaskF.py

 #######